 City of Alexandria Warns of Danger Posed by Concentrated Opioids in Light of Recent Spike in Overdoses

-The City of Alexandria has responded to seven opioid overdoses in the last seven days, including one fatality.
+The City of Alexandria has responded to four suspected opioid overdoses in the last 72 hours, including two fatalities.
 While recreational use of opioids is always dangerous and illegal, City officials are urging residents to be aware of the medical safety of the drugs, including heroin, that could be extremely concentrated or mixed with something unusual that is resulting in life-threatening situations.